hashicorp/consul/website/source/docs/guides/acl.html.md

-These errors are because the agent doesn't yet have a properly configured [`acl_agent_token`](/docs/agent/options.html#acl_agent_token) that it can use for its own internal operations like updating its node information in the catalog, and performing [anti-entropy](/docs/internals/anti-entropy.html) syncing.
+These errors are because the agent doesn't yet have a properly configured [`acl_agent_token`](/docs/agent/options.html#acl_agent_token) that it can use for its own internal operations like updating its node information in the catalog and performing [anti-entropy](/docs/internals/anti-entropy.html) syncing.
 We can create a token using the ACL API, and the ACL master token we set in the previous step: